 Take the whole family on a family cruise from the New York Harbor.
 Or gather your friends for a ladies' night out.
 Enjoy a night of elegance with a fancy three-course meal, or dance the night away aboard the ZEPHYR.
 For a family cruise with something special for everyone, the Family Cruise from Pier 19 is your best bet.
 For a sightseeing cruise with an open bar, check out Circle Line's event packages.
 You can also hop aboard a classic 1920s-style yacht for an elegant champagne-tasting event.
-Take the chance to make the evening to remember.
+There are a variety of themed cruises planned for the last night of 2016, your chance to make the evening one to remember.

 7. Believe it--Ripley's got the whole evening planned